-Later this afternoon the NCAA will announce the field for the March Madness college basketball tournament.
+On Sunday the NCAA announced the field for the March Madness college basketball tournament that starts this week.
 A fun tradition for many is to predict a champion by filling out their own office brackets.
 But here at PDB, we have a different kind of bracket challenge.

 It’s really the only time of year when die-hard fanatics who are truly addicted to college basketball and the casual observer who hasn’t sat through a complete game since last March, can come together and genuinely have an interest in the outcome of the tournament.

 One of the biggest reasons it’s so popular is that you don’t need to be an expert to win your office bracket pool.
 It never fails, it seems like the little old lady in accounting always seems to win our office pool, while the so-called experts over-think their brackets to the point where they’re lucky to finish somewhere in the middle between the UPS delivery guy and your boss’s wife.
-Just thinking about this tourney has me excited as I fully plan on redeeming myself after my poor showing last year.
+Just thinking about this tourney has me excited as I fully plan on redeeming myself after years of failure.

 For example, you have your number one seeds who are an obvious and easy choice.
 These are the manufacturers who have been in business for decades who are staples in this industry.
 It’s easy to make these your frontrunners because they’re like those schools that always seem to have a top 10 team, no matter the year.

 Following the bracket example you have your list of others and if you’re truly trying to rank each one then at some point you’ll come to that eight-seed versus nine-seed matchup when it’s basically a coin flip on which boat would be better for you.
 The reason it could go either way is because often these are the manufacturers or the specific models that you’re not nearly as familiar with.
 They’re like those smaller schools that sneak into the tournament each year that you’ve never heard of and couldn’t find on a map if your life depended on it.